Levi-Ackman/Rebutall_ICML2024/RSE.md

 | Weather      | 96       | 0.522        | 0.554        | 0.577 | 0.585   | 0.549    | **0.511**       |
 |              | 720      | **0.769**        | 0.787        | 0.758 | 0.776   | 0.780    | 0.802       |

+It is readily apparent that when using RSE as the evaluation metric, **Leddam** still distinctly outperforms most other methods on the majority of datasets and prediction tasks.
+This once again demonstrates the superiority of **Leddam** in the multivariates time series forecasting domain.